Music Performance - Orchestral Instrument

 Why Music Performance - Orchestral Instrument at Stetson University?

-At Stetson, you will perform frequently in concerts and student recitals in historic Elizabeth Hall on campus.
+At Stetson, you will perform frequently in concerts and student recitals.
 The annual Concerto Competition offers opportunities for solo performances with the Stetson Orchestra.
-You may audition for three large instrumental ensembles, chamber ensembles and for other performing opportunities, and you may get to experience the pit of a fully staged musical or opera.
-The symphonic band has a history of performing at national concert events, the jazz ensemble performs throughout the state and nationally, and chamber ensembles have participated in national competitions.
-Also, you can use summer break to participate in internships and summer music programs.
+You may audition for three large instrumental ensembles, chamber ensembles and for other performing opportunities and you may get to experience the pit of a fully staged musical or opera.
+The symphonic band has a history of performing at national concert events, the jazz ensemble performs throughout the state and nationally and chamber ensembles have participated in national competitions.
+You can also use summer break to participate in internships and summer music programs.

 Related Programs: